F. John Monahan

-F. John Monahan is an American politician who served as Mayor of Beverly, Massachusetts, and a member of the Massachusetts House of Representatives.
+F. John Monahan (July 3, 1943 – June 9, 2026) was an American politician who served as Mayor of Beverly, Massachusetts, and a member of the Massachusetts House of Representatives.

 Early life

 Monahan was born on July 3, 1943, in Beverly.
 He graduated from Beverly High School and Merrimack College.
 Monahan began his political career as a member of the Beverly Board of Alderman.
 He also served as an administrator for the state Public Welfare Department.

 Massachusetts General Court

 In 1978, Monahan was elected to the Massachusetts House of Representatives seat.
-He was releected in 1980, but chose not to run for reelection in 1982 and instead ran for 2nd Essex seat in the Massachusetts Senate.
+He was reelected in 1980, but chose not to run for reelection in 1982 and instead ran for 2nd Essex seat in the Massachusetts Senate.
 He finished second in a six-candidate Democratic primary to Peabody City Councilor Frederick Berry.

 Mayor of Beverly

 In 1983, Monahan ran to succeed retiring Mayor Peter Fortunato.
 He finished in first place in the preliminary election and defeated retired Baptist minister John Wilbur in the general election.
 During his tenure as Mayor, Monahan worked to keep the city more residential than industrial.
 He championed "slow growth" and opposed developers and the city zoning board, which he believed favored developers.
 He stopped development on 81 acres of an aquifer.
 Monahan wanted to see the former United Shoe Manufacturing plant turned into retail space and residences and in 1987, met with Emerson College president Allen E. Koenig to discuss the college relocating there, however neither plan came to fruition during his tenure.
 The city also reduced its debt, updated its master plan, rebuilt the library system, reorganized the police department, and made repairs to schools while Monahan was mayor.
 Monahan was criticized by his mayoral opponents for poor financial planning, for his confrontational style, and for his clashes with the police union and school committee.

 On July 23, 1988, Monahan was found by Danvers police outside the home of a 22-year-old woman, who Monahan called his "girlfriend".
 He later told the police that he was not in relationship with the woman, who was part of "a golfing crew" he socialized with, but was infatuated with her.
 After the incident, Monahan, who was married and had a daughter, checked himself into an out-of-state alcohol treatment center to attend to what he called a "serious drinking problem".

 In 1987 and 1989, Monahan finished second in the preliminary election, only to win in the general election.
 In 1993, he finished third behind William F. Scanlon Jr. and Willard B. Gelwick, ending his mayorship.